 Drunk drivers often commit other negligent actions as well, like speeding, swerving, and failure to obey traffic signs and signals.
 Some impaired drivers don't even realize they have struck a pedestrian at first.
 They may continue driving and drag a pedestrian a significant distance before coming to a stop, inflicting horrific injuries.

-A blood alcohol concentration (BAC) of 0.08% or higher is considered legally drunk.
+In New York, someone driving a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher is driving while intoxicated .

-But alcohol and drugs can affect a person’s driving ability at much lower levels.
-Driving while buzzed or after consuming any amount of intoxicants is unacceptably dangerous conduct.
-There is no excuse for getting behind the wheel while impaired and devastating the lives of innocent pedestrians.
-You can hold intoxicated drivers fully liable through the criminal justice system and a civil injury claim.
+But alcohol and drugs can affect a person's driving ability at much lower levels.
+Driving while buzzed or after consuming any amount of intoxicants that can affect the ability to perceive and react to other vehicles and pedestrians on the road is unacceptably dangerous conduct.
+There is no excuse for getting behind the wheel while impaired or intoxicated and devastating the lives of innocent pedestrians.
+While someone who violates New York criminal law can be found criminally liable, those injured by the criminal conduct can seek to hold intoxicated drivers liable for damages through a a civil injury claim.

 Poor Visibility